wx-qzhou/MMUIL/readme.md

 ```

 ```
-Please note that in Table 7, the correct unit should be seconds (s).
+Please note that in Table 7 of our article, the correct unit should be seconds (s).
 We apologize for the mistake in the current version.
 ```

 ## Citation